 During that time, Father Morgan built a strong support network.
 He benefited from a number of wonderful mentors who ministered in the parish including Fathers Paul English, CSB, Dennis Noelke, CSB, Norman Tanck, CSB, and Joe Trovato, CSB.

 Father Rice also loved building a connection with the younger generation at the elementary school associated with the Parish.
 “There was so much joy and curiosity for life and seeing them made event the hardest days better,” he said.
 It also gave the young students a chance to see another dimension of priestly life outside of Mass.

-In 2014, he was elected to the general council.
+In 2014, he was elected to the general council and reelected in 2018.
 In this position he is involved in decision-making for the entire Congregation and his favourite aspect is visiting the local houses.
 “It has allowed me to get to know some of the Basilians who I might not have met otherwise.
 It’s a chance to meet one-on-one and learn about who they are and what they’ve done,” he said.

-In Toronto, the new role has allowed him to grow and develop new abilities and one of the many surprises has been living in close proximity to the senior priests of Orsini and Anglin house.
+Being on the general council and serving as pastor in Toronto since 2017 has allowed him to grow and develop new abilities and one of the many gifts has been living in close proximity to so many Basilians including the senior priests at Presentation Manor.
 “I look at what they’ve accomplished and it’s inspiring and shows me what’s possible through the Basilian Way of Life especially through the openness and humility they bring to each stage of life.
 I hope to bring these gifts to my ministry,” he said.